solarkennedy/xkyle.com/source/_posts/2013-02-13-an-ipmi-sel-viewing-shootout.markdown

 - sel
 ---

+# UPDATE (2015-02-18)

+Albert Chu from FreeIPMI [commented](https://github.com/solarkennedy/ipmi-sel-comparison/issues/1) that FreeIPMI does *NOT* attempt to decode OEM events.
+These are events that are OEM specific, so each motherboard may require a different interpretation.

+FreeIPMI has a `--interpret-oem-data` option and possibly in conjunction with the `-W assumesystemevent` option, to attempt to decode these.

+Unfortunately I no longer have the motherboard I originally ran these on.
+I might do a followup post with a new motherboard with similar "issues" and see how FreeIPMI compares to the other tools with these options.

+## Intro

 Servers are like women.
 You are supposed to know their needs.
 [![Server Says: If you don't know what's wrong, I'm not going to tell you](/uploads/server_meme.png)](/uploads/server_meme.png)